KatBunny/Remember-That-Code/README.md

 ## Project Feedback + Evaluation

-- Your instructors will be using the [Project 1 Code Review](./project-1-code-review.pdf) form to determine whether or not the project passes all of the minimum requirements.
-- Your instructors will endeavor to deliver your code review by EOD Monday following Friday's presentation.
 - If your instructors determine that your project does not meet the above requirements (denoted using checkboxes), you may request to address the deficiencies identified.
 However, be aware that **there is only a single opportunity to resubmit a project or project assessment during the course**.
 - If there is a specific section of code that you would like an instructor to provide additional feedback, please ask!

----

-## Project 1 Assessment

-You will be assigned a Project 1 Assessment.

-Passing the project assessment is a requirement of the project itself.

-The goal of the assessment is to gauge your ability to develop a minimal front-end web application using HTML, CSS & JavaScript, including your ability to:

-- Write HTML that provides the app's overall structure and content.
-- Use CSS to provide styling.
-- Use JavaScript to:
-	- Define variables that hold application state, cache DOM elements, etc.
-	- Select elements in the DOM and assign them to variables.
-	- Attach event listeners for browser events, such as `click`, being dispatched by DOM elements.
-	- Manipulate a DOM element's content and style.

-You will work on the assessment individually, however, the challenge is "open book", so you will have access to all notes, code, lessons, google, etc.

-It is anticipated that it will take 30 - 60 minutes to complete.
-However, you will have up to 3 hours to complete the assessment.

-Best advice: Don't overthink the assignment!